Juulsgaard/ts-tools/README.md

 ## Description

-This library contains utility methods, types and classes to facilitate complicated operations in Typescript
+This library contains utility methods, types and classes to facilitate complicated operations in Typescript.

+Documentation of all the types, tools and classes can be found in the [Documentation](https://www.juulsgaard.io)